xiaogit00/covalent-docs/content/en/docs/tools/chainlink-example.md

 - In the smart contract, set the `oracle` node address, `jobId` and `fee` in the constructor.
 Also, set the [`LINK` token contract address](https://docs.chain.link/docs/link-token-contracts/) for the network being used.

 - Copy the full Covalent API URL for the request struct in the smart contract.
     > **Note:** the smart contract examples below make use of the Chainlink DevRel oracle nodes on the Kovan testnet with a fee of 0.1 LINK.
-The limit of a single Covalent API response size that can be processed by these nodes seems to be approximately 28K bytes.
+The limit of a single Covalent API response size that can be processed by these nodes seems to be approximately 28KB.
 Use the `page-size` and other query parameters on the Covalent API when making the request to limit your response size.

 - Set the appropriate path to find the desired data in the API JSON response.